dahliamalkhi/dahliamalkhi.github.io/_posts/2025-01-12-hs-from-vpcbc.md

 That's all!

-Since VPCBC incurs only linear Communication complexity, the crux is linearizing the Handover-Completion regime.
-The goal of Handover-Completion is to guarantee that Validators accept leader proposals, in order to maintain progress.
+Since VPCBC incurs only linear Communication complexity, the crux is linearizing the leader handover regime.
+The goal of a leader handover is to guarantee that Validators accept leader proposals, in order to maintain progress.
+The crux of the handover is for the next leader to learn whether it is possible for $2f+1$ to have a lock.
+For many years, handover was handled via an approach pioneered in PBFT:

-> [PBFT](https://api.semanticscholar.org/CorpusID:221599614) and [Tendermint](https://api.semanticscholar.org/CorpusID:59082906) achieved this goal via gossip communication: all Validators must receive the same messages that the leader received and apply the same justification logic to accept the leader proposal.
+> [PBFT](https://api.semanticscholar.org/CorpusID:221599614) and [Tendermint](https://api.semanticscholar.org/CorpusID:59082906) achieved this goal via gossip communication: all Validators must receive exactly the same messages that the leader received and apply the same justification logic to accept the leader proposal.
 This requires quadratic word-Communication.

-HotStuff pioneered a different Handover-Completion approach:
+> Faced with a cascade of failures, this incurs super-quadratic (up to cubic) communication
+    complexity which is sub-optimal.

+HotStuff pioneered a different approach, which allowed a linear implementation in the Partial Synchrony setting by utilizing 3-phase VPCBC.
+The gist of the new approach is encapsulated by the following handover rule:

->**When leaders start a new view, they learn the latest lock which is held by any Honest Validator and extend it.**
+>**The Handover rule:** When a leader starts a new view, it must learn the latest lock which is held by any Honest Validator.
+Validators will accept a leader proposal conditioned on it extending the highest lock they know.

-In [a future post](), we show how Handover-Completion predicate can be implemented with linear word-Communication with either 2-phase or 3-phase VPCBC under different setting.
+We dedicate a separate post to the [Handover rule]() and show how it can be materialized with linear word-Communication with either 2-phase or 3-phase VPCBC under different setting.
-Note that the difference between HotStuff and HotStuff-2 is simply whether 2 or 3 phases are used in VPCBC, but whether 2 or 3 phases are used matters a lot in materializing the Handover-Completion rule.
+Note that the difference between HotStuff and HotStuff-2 is simply whether 2 or 3 phases are used in VPCBC, but whether 2 or 3 phases are used matters a lot in materializing the Handover rule.

 ---
 ---

-We now exemplify the use of the Handover-Completion predicate through several scenarios.
+We now exemplify the use of the Handover rule through several scenarios.

 **Scenario 1.** The figure below depicts two simple scenario.
 On the left, views 1, 2, 3 are all successful operating VPCBC's to completion (denoted in green), and proposals $T1$, $T2$, $T3$ are chained to each other.